ketanchandrakar/Sales-dashboard/README.md

 6.Show transactions in 2020 join by date table

+SELECT transactions , date
+FROM transactions
-SELECT transactions.*, date.* FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020;
+INNER JOIN date
+ON transactions.order_date=date.date where date.year=2020;

-after thorough checking i came to know that there are two types of data in currency.
+# after thorough checking i came to know that there are two types of data in currency one in rupees and other in usd.

 7.Show total revenue in year 2020,